muvox-io/euphonium/docs/technical/adding-new-plugin.md

 end)
 ```

-### The Event Bus
+## The Event Bus

-Communication within the Infrastructure and to the Application layer can be
+Communication within the Feature and to the Application layer can be
-achieved by posting messages to an infrastructure layer event bus.
+achieved by posting messages to an Feature layer event bus.
 Messages
-posted to the infrastructure layer event bus are propagated to both
+posted to the Feature layer event bus are propagated to both
-infrastructure and application layer event subscribers.
+Feature and application layer event subscribers.

-When infrastructure plugins are registered, a reference to the `mainEventBus` is
+When Feature plugins are registered, a reference to the `mainEventBus` is
 bound to the plugin's `luaEventBus` property.
 Modules can therefor post events
 to the event bus using